 Even though the Robusta bean gets a bad rap for being bitter, many brands have produced Robusta coffees that have a smooth flavor profile, especially when blended with an Arabica bean.

 Coffees With the Highest Caffeine: Some brands with the strongest coffee are Death Wish, Biohazard, Black Rifle Coffee, and Devil Mountain Coffee.

-They also have some of the world's highest caffeine contents, and some claim to be the world's strongest coffee.
+They also have some of the world’s highest caffeine content, and some claim to be the world’s strongest coffee.

 Something to note about the stated caffeine levels: they depend on how you actually grind and brew the coffee.
 If you add more coffee than usual, of course it will be stronger.
 You can do that with your regular coffee.
-And you can grind your daily coffee beans finer to increase the strength.
+And you can grind your daily coffee beans finer to increase the strength of your brew.
 That being said, the following brands are stronger – but maybe not that much stronger as compared to other coffees and brands.